AnuragSingh4845/Car_Color_Detection_AIML/README.md

 ## ALGORITHMS

+In this study, colors are classified by using K-Neares Neşghbor Machine Learning classifier algorithm.
+This classifier is trained by image R, G, B Color Histogram values.
+The general work flow is given at the below.

 The 2 main pheomena to understand basic Object Detection/Recognition Systems of Computer Vision and Machine Learning.

 1.)
 Feature Extraction